GenomicsAotearoa/metagenomics_summer_school/docs/day3/ex10_viruses.md

 We can visualise the gene-sharing network generated by *vContact2* (`c1.ntw `) using the software *Cytoscape*. *Cytoscape* runs as a GUI (graphical user interface), so we will need to either download and install this software or open *Cytoscape* using NeSI's Virtual Desktop.
 To open in the Virtual Desktop, click *New Laucher* in Jupyterhub and lauch *Virtual Desktop*.
 This will open a new tab.
 In the new desktop, open a terminal, and then load and run the *Cytoscape* module as per below.

+!!! warning "Copy/paste in the Virtual Desktop"

-*NOTE: You may not be able to copy/paste into the Virtual Desktop, in which case you will need to manually type these commands.*
+    You may not be able to copy/paste into the Virtual Desktop, in which case you will need to manually type these commands.

 ```bash
 # Load the module